TO DIE FOR

 "Yes, just one," Zoe said.

-Jennifer plucked a menu from the box behind her.
-"Table or booth?"
+Jennifer plucked a menu from the box attached to the pedestal behind her.
+“Table or booth?”

-Under normal circumstances her answer would be table.
-Tonight Zoe didn't want to be that exposed.
-"Booth.
-Away from the window."
+Under normal circumstances, her answer would be ‘table,’ but Zoe didn’t want to be that exposed tonight.
+“Booth.
+Away from the window.”
 Her back against the wall with a clear view of the entrance.

 "Right this way."
 Jennifer led her down the aisle, nodding to other diners as she took Zoe into the bowels of the restaurant.

 Zoe saw the men and women too late.
 Twelve police officers and detectives occupied a large section of tables in the back room where Jennifer intended to seat her.
-Zoe tapped at the woman's long white sleeve in a vain effort to subtly catch her attention.
+Zoe plucked at the woman’s long white sleeve in a vain effort to subtly catch her attention.
 Again, too late.
-One by one the men and women stopped what they were doing, all eyes latching onto Zoe.
-Chairs rumbled against the carpet as they stood...and applauded her.
+One by one, the men and women stopped what they were doing, all gazes latching on to Zoe.
+Chairs slid over the carpet as they stood and applauded her.

-She wanted to crawl in a hole and never come out.
-The only thing that kept her feet rooted in place was the pride on Frank Ludwig's face.
-Zoe's heartbeat triple-timed.
-If he only knew...
+She wanted to crawl into a hole and never come out.
+The only thing that kept her feet rooted in place was the pride on Frank Ludwig’s face.
+Zoe’s heartbeat triple-timed.

-"Come join us."
-Officer Joanie Robertson yanked over a chair from a nearby table, while Frank's partner, Theo Garcia, waved Zoe their way.
+“Come join us.”
+Officer Joanie Robertson yanked over a chair from a nearby table, while Frank’s partner, Theo Garcia, waved Zoe toward them.

-Only that morning Robertson had gone out of her way to avoid her.
+Only that morning, Robertson had gone out of her way to avoid her.
 Zoe was their hero tonight.
-Tomorrow things would go back to the way they were.
-Zoe didn't want to muddy the waters by socializing.
+Tomorrow, things would go back to how they had been.
+Zoe didn’t want to muddy the waters by socializing.

-She'd heard what some of her co-workers said behind her back; a few even said it to her face.
-Some of them meant well; the others didn't.
-Zoe'd learned to live with scathing remarks, dirty looks, and kindhearted suggestions.
+She’d heard what some of her coworkers said behind her back.
+A few even said it to her face.
+Some of them meant well, but others didn’t.
+Zoe’d learned to live with scathing remarks, dirty looks and kindhearted suggestions.
 After all, she had only herself to blame for the way she looked.
-She wasn't a small girl.
-But Frank--hot Frank who shared her bed in Zoe's nightly fantasies--accepted her with no questions, no attempts to change her.
+She wasn’t a small girl.
+But Frank—hot Frank who shared her bed in Zoe’s nightly fantasies—accepted her with no questions, no attempts to change her.
 Their friendship was unconditional.

 "Anything to drink?"